 Tart cherries have been found to help tame inflammation, which can reduce swelling and pain and make it easier to move.
 Back in 2010, sports researchers reported that when women aged 40 to 70 who had inflammatory osteoarthritis drank tart cherry juice twice daily for three weeks, they experienced significant reductions in inflammatory markers in their blood.

 “With millions of Americans looking for ways to naturally manage pain,” said Kerry Kuehl, lead author of the study, “it’s promising that tart cherries can help, without the possible effects often associated with arthritis medications.”

 Cherries were also found to help those with gout.
 In a 2012 study, researchers reported that eating at least 10 cherries a day was associated with a 50 percent lower risk of gout flares over a 48-hour period.
 In a later 2014 study, researchers found that drinking tart cherry juice reduced blood levels of gout-causing uric acid.

 Pineapples contain an enzyme called “bromelain” the helps decrease inflammation and swelling.
-Bromelain also has some pain-relieving properties, and these combined with its anti-inflammatory aspects make it a great choice for those with arthritis.
+Bromelain also has some pain-relieving properties, and these combined with its anti-inflammatory aspects make it a terrific choice for those people with arthritis.

 In a 2012 study, researchers noted that bromelain has many benefits, including the ability to help relieve osteoarthritis pain.
 In a 2004 study review, researchers noted that it “may provide a safer alternative or adjunctive treatment for osteoarthritis,” and quoted studies that showed the extract appeared to be effective as a standard treatment for arthritis of the knee.

-- Salmon, Walnuts, and Chia Seeds (and Other Foods Rich in Omega-3 Fatty Acids)
+3. Salmon, Walnuts & Chia Seeds & Other Foods Rich in Omega-3 Fatty Acids

 Other foods rich in anti-inflammatory essential fatty acids include: